git/git.github.io/rev_news/drafts/edition-54.md

   Translating Git and the manpages gives a good overview of what's available and what is being introduced.
-So far, I haven't experienced anything strinkingly bad about a particular feature.
+So far, I haven't experienced anything strikingly bad about a particular feature.
 At the limit, I would make rebasing require a more advanced knowledge of Git's internals by not providing such an easy way to shoot in one's foot.